-The test problems Eqs.
-(7) and (8) are often unstable, but this does not necessarily affect the values of the resulting turbulent transport coefficients: They usually show statistically stationary behavior over limited time spans although the test solutions are already growing.
-For safety reasons, we always reset them to zero in regular intervals (typically every 50 time units); see Hubbard et al. (2009) for a discussion.
+The test problems Equations (7) and (8) are often unstable, but this does not necessarily affect the values of the resulting turbulent transport coefficients: They usually show statistically stationary behavior over limited time spans although the test solutions are already growing.
+For safety reasons, we always reset them to zero in regular intervals (typically every 0.5 viscous times); see Hubbard et al. (2009) for a discussion.
 To mask the initial transient, we also remove 20% of the data from the beginning of each resetting interval.